Affiliate links on Android Authority may earn us a commission. Learn more.

 iPhone overheating: why it happens, and what to do about it

 It’s normal for phones and other electrical devices to get hot.
 After all, when you pass electricity through it, physics dictates that the item will get hotter.
-But there’s a big difference between hot and REALLY HOT.
-If you pick up your iPhone 14 and you end up burning your hands, then you will know you have a big problem on your hands.
-Before the thing explodes in your face, you need to look into why your iPhone is overheating and what to do about it.
+But there’s a big difference between hot and really hot.
+If you pick up your iPhone 15 and you end up burning your hands, then you will know you have a big problem on your hands.
+Before the thing explodes in your face, here’s a quick guide to why your iPhone is overheating and what to do about it.

-iPhone overheating problems can be caused by factors such as processor-intensive apps, the temperature in which the phone is sitting in, a faulty battery, or outdated apps needing to be updated.
+iPhone overheating problems can be caused by factors such as processor-intensive apps, environmental temperature, a faulty battery, or outdated apps needing to be updated.
 All of these causes can be fixed if you act fast enough.

 JUMP TO KEY SECTIONS

 Why your iPhone is getting so hot.
 Known iPhone overheating problems

 Let’s first go into the broad outlines of why your iPhone may be warming up faster than someone who’s fallen head-first into a vat of hot sauce.